riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 }
 {% endhighlight %}

-All we're doing is moving the "core" style into our core package.
+All we're doing is moving the "core" styles into our core package.
 Since we don't have much styling going on, it's only the `body` style element that we need to move.

 Now that we've moved some of our layout and router code out of our application and updated our stylesheets, we'll see that the UI isn't looking too hot.